Little Cedar Lake (Wisconsin)

 Little Cedar Lake is a lake in Southeastern Wisconsin; United States.
 It is located at the geographic center of Washington County, in the Town of West Bend, and Town of Polk.
 The lake covers an area of 246 acre, has a shoreline of 4.5 mi, and reaches a maximum depth of 56 ft.
 Its source is Cedar Creek which flows into the northwest side of the lake, and its outflow is Cedar Creek, which continues to flow south at the bottom a small dam at the extreme southern tip of the lake.
 Spring, summer and autumn activities on the lake include boating, fishing, and water skiing.
 In winter the lake freezes over completely with ice up to 36 inches thick, Winter activities on the lake include ice fishing and snowmobiling.
 Many species of fish are found in Little Cedar Lake, including northern pike, walleye, rock bass, smallmouth bass, bluegills, carp, and bullheads.
-The Lake is located approximately 30 mi NNW of Milwaukee, and 5 mi SW of the City of West Bend.
+The Lake is located approximately 30 mi NNW of Milwaukee, and 5 mi SW of the City of West Bend and accessible by Ackerman's Grove County Park.